MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-security.md

 6. Select **Hub** as the Surface type you want to target.
 7. Optionally, you can configure components and advanced settings.
 Otherwise, continue to select Next.
 8. Select your USB drive and click **Build**.
-9. Upon successful creation of the package, the Configurator will display the last two characters of your certificate’s thumbprint.
+9. Upon successful creation of the package, the Configurator displays the last two characters of your certificate’s thumbprint.
 You need these characters when you import the configuration to Surface Hub 3.

 ## Physically secure Surface Hub 3